rimplesimpledimple/pubmed-analyzer/README.md

 # Limitations
 - Only supports papers with pmcid(pubmed central id).
 199/294 papers provided.
-- Rate limits for LLMs not handled.
-Issue with claude TPM-40k for large papers.
+- Although the context window size is not an issue, rate limits for LLMs are not handled currently.
+Ran into an issue with claude for large papers - 40k Tokens per minute allowed for basic tier.

 # Approach